niuus/Snes9xRX/README.md

 Framemeister, OSSC, or RetroTink.

-Something to keep in mind, the Scanlines 25%/50% filters are not meant to be used with "Original" rendering, due to the lower resolution that's being output.
+Something to keep in mind, the Scanlines 25%/50% filters are not meant to be used with "Original (240p)" rendering, due to the lower resolution that's being output.
 They will make the screen flicker badly.

 Also important to note, the Scanlines 25%/50% filtering modes will not work on games that utilize the Super Nintendo Hi-Res Mode.
 It will